 Contact the bank and find out what documents you will need in order to open a business account.
 Gather together all the applicable documents you may need before opening your account.
-Remember that different types of bank accounts require different paper work.
+Remember that different types of bank accounts require different paperwork.
 Among the standard documents and details you will need in order to open your business account are full details of shareholders, directors and beneficial owners; a business plan; references; company registration documents etc.

-Comparing the Advantages and Disadvantages of the best Business bank Account
+Comparing the advantages and disadvantages of the best Business Bank Account

 - Maintaining professional appearance.
 Being able to provide your business’ bank account details to customers helps strengthen the credibility of the business.

 - Fees and limitations.
 The main disadvantage for having a business bank account concerns the bank’s fees.
-First, banks are entitled to penalize you for failing to maintain monthly average balance.
+First, banks are entitled to penalize you for failing to maintain a monthly average balance.
 While these charges vary from bank to bank, they are nonetheless enforced by them all.
 Second, banks also limit bank accounts withdrawals and transactions.
 While there are exceptions to this rule, some banks indeed determine a withdrawal limit fee while also setting an allowed number of transactions for each type of account.
 Exceeding either the account’s withdrawal limit or its limit of allowed transactions will result in charges.

 - Opening a business bank account.
 There is far more paperwork involved in opening a business savings account than the paperwork involved in opening any other savings account.